-:: 'Selection mode': Mark an area on the map window by holding down the left 11 button of the mouse and dragging it.
+'Selection mode': Mark an area on the map window by holding down the left

-'New window': Open a secondary window offering the possibility to work on different elements without interfering the same canvas.
+'New window': Open a secondary window offering the possibility to work on

-Default functions in 3D view

-to your needs.

-helicopter.

-window.

-'Flight simulator': Move around the landscape as if you were piloting a

-'Capture video': Create a video file of the current content shown at map

-'Screenshot': Create an image file of the current content shown at map window.
++ 'Zoom +' $\overline{\bigcirc}$ 'Zoom-' 'Zoom at 100%': View the map at its maximum resolution.
+L 7 'View all': All the objects loaded at map window will be re-centred on the screen.
+Set which elements you want to take as reference to be re-centred.
+3D '2D/3D': Switch between different map perspectives: '2D > 3D'. ' \ 'Vertical exaggeration': Multiplies the altitude of the relief to make a clearer effect in 3D. = 'Rending mode': When using 3D view, display the rendering of maps according to your needs. • 'Flight simulator': Move around the landscape as if you were piloting a helicopter.
+I 'Capture video': Create a video file of the current content shown at map window. Ō 'Screenshot': Create an image file of the current content shown at map window.
 'New window': Open a secondary window offering the possibility to work on different elements without interfering the same canvas.